In Memory

 BT141735A

-Dayman and Christie Funeral Procession, Ollerton Cemetary, Saturday, 16 October 1943
+Dayman and Christie Funeral Procession, Ollerton Cemetery, Saturday, 16 October 1943

-Dayman and Christie Funeral Procession, Ollerton Cemetary, Saturday, 16 October 1943
+Dayman and Christie Funeral Procession, Ollerton Cemetery, Saturday, 16 October 1943

 HAROLD GORDON DAYMAN - Commemorative Information